• Art Magazine

 Photo by Khara Woods @kharaoke, via Unsplash

 This includes not only cleaning the floors and tools, but also dusting and vacuuming all surfaces.
-A tidy studio significantly contributes to feeling comfortable and being able to work optimally.
-Therefore, it is advisable to maintain order and always put items back in their place after use.
+A tidy studio contributes significantly to feeling comfortable and being able to work optimally.
+Therefore, it is advisable to make sure you keep things organized and always put items back in their place after use.

 This allows for changes or adjustments to be made as needed to better meet requirements.
 A well-organized and clean studio creates a positive working atmosphere, thus promoting creativity and productivity.